ETHICA

 What should I order at ETHICA?

-Specific menu items are not confirmed in the verified record, so dish-level recommendations cannot be made here.
-The kitchen's documented focus is the culinary traditions of Oaxaca and the Yucatan Peninsula, so expect preparations rooted in indigenous Mexican technique rather than Tex-Mex or California-Mexican crossover.
+Follow the kitchen's focus on the culinary traditions of Oaxaca and the Yucatan Peninsula, with preparations rooted in indigenous Mexican technique rather than Tex-Mex or California-Mexican crossover.
 Ask the front-of-house to guide you toward the kitchen's current strengths on arrival.

 Is ETHICA good for a special occasion?